-It seems there is more ways than one to sew a French Seam.
-Continuing on in my quest to learn more about the various types of seam finishes and getting a nice neat result on the inside of my projects, I’ve been reading several tutorials and books on the French Seam.
-While the end result often looks the same, there are a few variations and I’ve cut it down to what I think is the best/easiest way.
+It seems there are more ways than one to sew a French seam.
+Continuing on in my quest to learn more about the various types of seam finishes and getting a nice neat result on the inside of my projects, I've been reading several tutorials and books on the French Seam.
+While the end result often looks the same, there are a few variations and I've cut it down to what I think is the best/easiest way.

 Where and why to use a French Seam

 The French Seam is a two-step process that encloses the raw edges of the fabric within the seam itself to leave a neat and finished seam on both the inside and the outside.
 Although it could be used on most fabrics, you will find it most commonly used on very fine, sheer, or delicate fabrics such as chiffon, silk, or organza.

 Best used on light to medium weight fabrics because of the additional bulk created in the seams, and also best on straight or only slightly curved seams for the same reason.
 Not really suitable for set-in sleeves unless you are an expert!

 My research shows there are two ‘camps' when it comes to sewing a French seam.
 Those that pre-plan and add the necessary additional fabric to all seam allowances in advance, and those that do not and sew very narrow seams within the original width of the seam allowance.
 In the interest of keeping everything ‘So Sew Easy', let's have a look at the second method and just work within the seam allowance we already have.

 First, let's look at a standard seam allowance – on commercial patterns it might usually be 5/8th of an inch.
 So if we divide that by the two seams we have to sew, we can make one at 2/8th (that's the same as a 1/4 inch) and one at 3/8th of an inch.
 It makes sense to make the narrower seam the first one because that has to be sandwiched in the second one.